1954 UCLA Bruins football team

 During the season, the Bruins debuted their powder blue uniforms, referred to as "powder-keg blue" by head coach Sanders, that featured two white stripes around the shoulders.
 The white uniforms with blue stripes were used the previous season during the game against USC but this was the earliest known instance of the stripes becoming a regular part of the UCLA uniform.

-Previous season

-The Bruins finished the 1953 regular season with a 9–1 record, and won the Pacific Coast Conference at 6–1; the loss was by a point (20–21) at Stanford.
-UCLA participated in the 1954 Rose Bowl, but lost 20–28 to the #5 Michigan State Spartans.